DEShawResearch/viparr/README.md

 Running Viparr
 --------------

-Fetch the forcefield files from the `viparr-ff` repository, and set the environment variable `VIPARR4_FFDIR` to the full path of the `ff3` directory located within the `viparr-ff` checkout.
+Fetch the forcefield files from the `viparr-ffpublic` repository, and set the environment variable `VIPARR_FFPATH` to the full path of the `ff` directory located within the `viparr-ffpublic` checkout.
 To parameterize, for example, a molecular system containing protein, lipids, water, and ions, using a set of Amber forcefields, specify the name of each forcefield directory as an argument to `viparr`:

     viparr input.dms output.dms -f aa.amber.ff99SB-ILDN -f lipid.amber.lipid17 -f water.tip3p

-If you have a viparr-compatible forcefield directory that isn't contained within `viparr-ff`, you may specify it directly with the `-d` option.
+If you have a viparr-compatible forcefield directory that isn't contained within `viparr-ffpublic`, you may specify it directly with the `-d` option.

 Viparr is distributed with tools to convert forcefields from CHARMM and Amber formats.